qleet/user-docs/docs/index.md

 # QleetOS

-QleetOS is an application orchestration engine.

-It is a distributed operating system and control plane for managing modern containerized software systems.
-It is an application-centric platform that manages the following concerns in response to app requirements:
+QleetOS is an application orchestration platform.
+It is powered by distributed, application-centric control plane that manages the following in response to app requirements:

 * infrastructure
 * container orchestration